The-Scripters-Guild/ForgeWiki/scripting/nodes/game-mode/spawn-mode-object.md

 * **Spawner:** Every dynamic object present on the map from the start acts as a spawner—an internal data set containing properties intended to create an object at a specific transform.
 * **Instance:** The actual object created by the spawner at that transform.

-The `Spawn Mode Object` node works by firing the original object's spawner again to produce another instance.
+The [Spawn Mode Object](spawn-mode-object.md) node works by firing the original object's spawner again to produce another instance.
 Because these instances share the same underlying internal data as the original, using [Are Same Object](../objects/are-same-object.md) on two different instances of the same source will return true, as they are recognized as being derived from the same spawner.

 {% hint style="warning" %} You cannot use the `Spawn Mode Object` node on an already cloned object; it must be used on an object that was created naturally in the scene, as the clones are instances instead of spawners. {% endhint %}

 ## Properties and Limitations
-Because the implementation of this node was only targeted at specific key features like retaining the properties from AI Spawners and Generic Zones, not all properties are inherited by the created instance.
+Because the implementation of this node targeted specific key features—such as ensuring properties from AI Spawners and Generic Zones were retained—not all properties are inherited by the created instance.

 * **Retained properties:** Physics settings, spawn order, spawn properties, advanced properties, and others.
 * **Lost properties:** At least the dynamic material system (materials and colors).